Coronavirus exposure risk on airplanes very low, U.S. defense study finds

 The study, conducted aboard United Airlines UAL.O Boeing 777 and 767 aircraft, showed that masks helped minimize exposure to infection when someone coughed, even in neighboring seats.

-About 99.99% of particles were filtered out of the cabin within six minutes due to fast air circulation, downward air ventilation and the filtration systems on the aircraft.
+About 99.99% of particles were filtered out of the cabin within 6 minutes due to fast air circulation, downward air ventilation and the filtration systems on the aircraft.

 The study estimated that to receive an infectious dose, a passenger would need to fly 54 hours on a plane with an infectious person.